Want to learn new ways to make extra money?

 - US households spend $162 yearly on lotteries on average; for low-income households, the figure is $289 and for those who make less than $10,000 it’s $597, or around 6% of their yearly income

-If you’re working a full-time minimum wage job (or close to it) and wonder where all of your money is going?
-Ummm….well, yeah.
-I think you can figure it out.
+If you’re working a full-time job and wonder where your money is going, you can probably figure it out.

-Perhaps not literally, but at some point along the way you fell short of your doctoral degree.
-No big deal (I don’t have one either), but just about every study ever published confirms that on average, the more schooling you complete, the more that paycheck swells.
+Perhaps not literally, but maybe you fell short of your doctoral degree.
+That’s no big deal, but studies confirm that the more schooling you complete, the higher your income.

-According to U.S. Census Bureau projections, over a 40-year career, a worker with a bachelor’s will earn $1 million more than a worker with just a high school diploma.
+According to U.S. Census Bureau projections, over a 40-year career, a worker with a bachelor’s degree will earn $1 million more than a worker with just a high school diploma.
 That’s $2.42 million versus $1.37 million…a master’s degree bumps up that figure to $2.83 million.

-Do your homework – find something you enjoy that will provide value/a positive return on your higher education investment.
+Do your homework and find something you enjoy that will provide value (and a positive return on your higher education investment).

-So you were young and dumb and maxed out a credit card because you were desperate.
-Not an uncommon occurrence.
+It’s not uncommon for young people to max out on a credit card out of desperation.
 But that singular decision can have a lasting impact.
-Sure missing a payment lowers your credit score making it harder to get a car loan or that mortgage you’ve been hoping for…everyone knows that.
+Missing a payment lowers your credit score making it harder to get a car loan or that mortgage you’ve been hoping for.

-But that’s not the problem (okay that is too), it’s the crushing interest payments that you’re not fully understanding.
-If you send in just the monthly minimum (2% of the balance) on a credit card with a $5,000 balance and 15% interest rate, it will take 32 years to get rid the debt, and you will pay nearly $8,000 in interest on the original $5,000 balance.
+But that’s not the only problem.
+It’s the crushing interest payments that result.
+If you only pay the monthly minimum (2% of the balance) on a credit card with a $5,000 balance and 15% interest rate, it will take 32 years to get rid the debt, and you will pay nearly $8,000 in interest on the original $5,000 balance.

 Stop making minimum payments on things.
-You’re screwing yourself financially and making it all but certain you stay in the “why am I poor” all the time cycle.
+You’re making it all but certain you stay in the “why am I poor” all the time cycle.

-Everyone needs some down time regroup, relax and refocus.
-But there is a difference between all that and being a straight up couch potato.
+Everyone needs some downtime to regroup, relax and refocus.
+But there is a difference between that and being lazy.

-Consider this, according to Thomas Corley (a Business Insider featured Author), 77% of people who struggle financially are spending an hour or more per day watching TV.
+According to Thomas Corley (a Business Insider featured Author), 77% of people who struggle financially are spending an hour or more per day watching TV.
 On top of that, 74% are spending an hour or more surfing the Web.
-That’s two (or more) hours each and every single day on average that you’re more or less wasting your time.
+That’s two (or more) hours every day that you’re wasting time.

-On the flip side, wealthy individuals spend their time pursuing activities that promote self-improvement, volunteering, working a side-job, and/or chasing a dream that might otherwise lead to more financial reward.
+Conversely, wealthy individuals spend their time pursuing activities that promote self-improvement, volunteering, working a freelance job, or chasing a dream that might otherwise lead to more financial reward.

 Stop asking yourself “why am I poor?” and do something about it.

 You don’t have to make it your life’s work to get rich.
-But if you’re falling behind, odds are you’re wasting your time doing otherwise useless activities.
+But if you’re falling behind, stop wasting time on useless activities.

-If I assume my housing should be no more than 25-30% of my monthly net income (general rule); I can afford up to a $1050/month mortgage (my housing is $515/month so I’m definitely saving some money here).
+If you assume your housing should be no more than 25-30% of your monthly net income (general rule); you can afford up to a $1,050/month mortgage.

 - Vehicles + Insurance: $400/month